ULTIMATE FLEXIBILITY IN AGRICULTURAL EDUCATION

 While it is still important to learn from the “way we’ve always done things”, it is even more important to face up to new challenges, and to embrace new opportunities.

-The farm business, just like any other, must learn to take calculated risks.
+A farming venture must learn to take calculated risks.
 But risk taking should always be based on thorough knowledge, thorough planning and thorough preparation.

 To look at what range of business opportunities are available, we must first look at where rural industries have been and where they are going.